 Tektronix, Inc. v.
 LeCroy Corp., No. 3:92 Civ.
 1440 (D.Oregon 1992).

-Symbolics, Inc., Cambridge, MA (an MIT spinoff company), Member of Technical Staff, software engineering of in house integrated circuit design system, 1985-1987;
+Symbolics, Inc., Cambridge, MA.
+Member of Technical Staff 1985-1987.
+MIT spinoff company that commercialized Lisp Machine.
+Software engineering of in house integrated circuit design system.

-Courant Institute of Mathematical Sciences, Ultracomputer Supercomputer Project, New York University, locating of errors in supercomputing hardware, Summer 1980.
+Courant Institute of Mathematical Sciences, Ultracomputer Supercomputer Project, New York University, Summer 1980.
+Locating of errors in supercomputing hardware.